-Acadia National Park Weekend Getaway
+Acadia National Park Travel Guide

 Acadia National Park in Maine is a popular vacation destination among both Americans and Canadians.
 This gorgeous nature reserve is located on Mount Desert Island, a unique destination that has an arid appearance due to its expansive granite formations.
 During the age of exploration, Mount Desert Island was mistakenly reported as a barren location that could not support life.
 Acadia National Park receives over 2 million annual visitors.
 During your adventures in Acadia, you will witness spectacular natural features, including mountains, bays, fjords, and beaches.
 You can enjoy activities like sightseeing, climbing, hiking and kayaking.

 This park’s name stems from Arcadia, a place in Greece that is similar to Mount Desert Island.
 Acadia was once threatened by development projects by American corporations after the Industrial Revolution.
 In an ironic turn of events, several leaders in the American business world sought to protect Mount Desert Island from development.
 George B. Dorr and Charles W. Eliot were early protectors of the island’s mountains and coastal wilderness.
 John D. Rockefeller effectively saved the park from destruction by donating over 11,000 acres of land to the federal government.

 Things to see and do in Acadia National Park

 You will be amazed by the dramatic coastal scenery of Mount Desert Island when you explore Frenchman Bay.
 Frenchman Bay is a large body of water between Maine and the Atlantic Ocean, and it has several small islands.
 The bay’s Sheep Porcupine Island is a small island of white rock formations that are covered by spiny pine trees.
 If you observe this island from a boat, you will realize how it earned its name.